-SFL30110 Certificate III in Floristry is offered as apprenticeship training through employment.
+SFL30115 Certificate III in Floristry is offered as apprenticeship training through employment.
 If studying one day per week, this course will be completed in two and a half to three years.
 Students may choose to attend two days per week, reducing the time to complete the course to a year and a half.
-Day and evening classes are available for this course.
-The day classes are from 9am to 4.30pm.
+Day are available for this course.
+These classes run from 9am to 4.30pm.
 Monday evening classes for this course may be made available dependent on numbers.
 If you are interested in the evening classes please contact the college to discuss.

 If you want to get involved with the floristry industry when you are still at High School, a School-Based Apprenticeship is the way.